ai-coder-l/WhatsAppGPT/README.md

 ## Installation

-To set up the LENA-ALPR system, follow these instructions:
+To set up the WhatsAppGPT, follow these instructions:

 1. Install Conda and create a new environment: